toastrlord/javascript-2d-framework/README.md

 2. Triangles
 3. Circles

+Draw calls are sorted based on depth; larger depths are drawn later, allowing shapes to overlap if desired.
 Additionally, text can be rendered to the screen using the included 8x8 font using font-util.js.

 ## Shaders